Mulberry finance chief to exit as management revamp continues

-LONDON British handbag maker Mulberry (MUL.L), recovering after a disastrous few years of profit warnings, announced on Thursday that its finance chief Roger Mather is to resign, in a further change to its top management.
+LONDON, Sept 3 British handbag maker Mulberry , recovering after a disastrous few years of profit warnings, announced on Thursday that its finance chief Roger Mather is to resign, in a further change to its top management.

 Mulberry, known for its classic leather bags, has spent the past year reconnecting with its roots in affordable luxury after an attempt to become more exclusive backfired, battering profits and prompting the exit of CEO Bruno Guillon in March 2014.